MicrosoftDocs/windows-dev-docs/hub/android/xamarin-native.md

 </LinearLayout>
 ```

-At this point you can run TimeChangerAndroid and see the UI you've created.
-Unfortunately, the current time will not be displayed and though the buttons can be clicked, they will do not do anything.
-In the next section, you will add functionality to your UI.
+At this point you can run **TimeChangerAndroid** and see the UI you've created.
+In the next section, you will add functionality to your UI displaying the current time and enabling the buttons to perform an action.

 ## Add logic code with C#